-- Tight seat: Sofas that have no separate seat cushions are often called tight seat.
+Tight seat: Sofas that have no separate seat cushions are often called a tight seat.
 This style can be found both on traditional and modern sofas or sofas with wood frames.
-It is generally conveys a formal look.
+It generally conveys a formal look.

 "Under the hood" of your sofa are the various parts that make up its structure.
 These are largely responsible for the longevity of a sofa.